agitter/adaptyvbio-egfr/README.md

 The other five sequences were those with unique seeds that have the best (highest) `ESM2_35M_PLL` score.
 This was not length normalized, so they are all very short sequences.
 The resulting 10 sequences are `round2-egfr-inhibitors-submission3-key.fasta` and `round2-egfr-inhibitors-submission3.fasta.

+I did not receive results for this submission after 24 hours and made submission 4 without that feedback.

 ### Submission 4 - final submission
 No additional BindCraft runs finished before the deadline, so the fourth and final submission is also based on `results/round2_concatenated_final_design_stats_sub3.tsv`.